-Information Technology Auditors seem to wield many skills on the job.
-Most notably, skills in UNIX, Security Maintenance, Windows NT / 2000 / XP Networking, and Internal Audit are correlated to pay that is above average, with boosts between 13 percent and 17 percent.
+Information Technology Auditors seem to exploit a large range of skills on the job.
+Most notably, skills in UNIX, Security Maintenance, Windows NT / 2000 / XP Networking, and IT Security & Infrastructure are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
 Skills that are correlated to lower pay, on the other hand, include Microsoft Office, Security Policies and Procedures, and Windows Operating System General Use.
-Those proficient in Sarbanes-Oxley are, more often than not, also skilled in Security Testing and Auditing.
+The majority of those who know Sarbanes-Oxley also know Security Testing and Auditing.
 Most people who know IT Risk also know IT Security & Infrastructure and Security Testing and Auditing.

 Pay by Experience Level for Information Technology (IT) Auditor